epilys/sic/README.md

 ## In a nutshell

-- No Javascript at all.
+- No Javascript necessary.
 An HTML5 compliant browser is enough; it even runs on [`w3m`, the text web browser](http://w3m.sourceforge.net/).
 - Lightweight, requires only a `python3` environment and stores its database in a `sqlite3` file.
 - Can be deployed with WSGI compatible servers (Apache/NGINX) or even `django`'s development server if need be.